ch-stark/gitops-rbac-example/blog/blog.md

           clusterSet: blueteam
 ```

+When generating resources one could use a Policy like: https://kyverno.io/policies/other/add_labels/add_labels/
+to ensure that those resources cannot be modified anymore by blocking any updates based on the labels.

 ## Closing words

-This blog wanted to show some configuration options.
-Keep it simple is the recommended practise to start with.
+This blog wanted to show some configuration options that ensure Mulitenancy both on UI, cli and gitops-level.
+Keep it simple is the recommended practise to start with, e.g. using only Admin and Viewer role but there might be usecases
+where you might more finegrained confguration.
-In the future Hypershift will give us some concepts to make Multitenancy easier.
+In the future Hypershift will give us some concepts to make Multitenancy easier as you can read in this [blog](https://cloud.redhat.com/blog/hosted-control-planes-is-here-as-tech-preview)